SaLapus/Resender/README.md

 ## ReSender

-Simple bot that sends updates from <a href="http://ruranobe.ru/">RuRanobe</a> in Discord.
+Simple bot that sends updates from <a href="http://ruranobe.ru/">RuRanobe</a> to Discord.

 It works in 3 parts: